San Marcos Growers LogoSan Marcos Growers

 To distinguish it from other Wonga Wonga vines in the nursery trade, including the yellow flowering cultivar Pandorea pandorana 'Golden Showers' that we also grow, we had dubbed this plant Pandorea pandorana 'Delicado' for its delicate foliage.
 Kathy Musial, curator at the Huntington Botanic Garden saw this entry and informed us that this plant is Pandorea doratoxylon with Huntington accession number HBG 53535 from plants grown from seed received from Nindethana Seed Company in Australia in 1985.
 She also noted that they offered both it and Podranea byrcei at plant sales in the 1980s and that possibly labels got switched then.
 Pandorea doratoxylon is called the Western Wonga Wonga vine, which matches the common name used in Weare's book and this species has been synonymized in the past with P. pandorana, but is currently thought to now be a distinct species.

-This information about Pandorea doratoxylon displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Pandorea doratoxylon displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]